Codiscovering graphical structure and functional relationships within data: A Gaussian Process framework for connecting the dots: A Gaussian Process method for Type 3 problems

 \subsubsection{Kernel Mode Decomposition.}

 When the feature map $\psi$ is infinite-dimensional, the data only provides partial information about the constraints defining the manifold in the sense that $f(X)=0$ or equivalently $f(\phi)=0$ is a necessary but not sufficient condition for the zero level set of $f$ to be a valid constraint for the manifold (for $f$ to be such that $f(x)=0$ for all $x\in \M$).
 So we are faced with the following problems: (1) How to regularize?
 (2) How do we identify free and dependent variables?
 (3) How do we identify valid constraints for the manifold?
-The proposed solution will be based on the Kernel Mode Decomposition (KMD) framework introduced in \cite{owhadi2019kernelmd}.
+The proposed solution will be based on the Kernel Mode Decomposition (KMD) framework introduced in \cite{owhadi2019kernelmd} (which shares conceptual foundations with Smoothing Spline ANOVA \cite{wahba2003introduction}).

 \paragraph{\textbf{Reminder on KMD}} We will now present a quick reminder on KMD in the setting of the following mode decomposition problem.
 So, in this problem, we have an unknown function $f^\dagger$ mapping some input space $\X$ to the real line $\R$.
 We assume that this function can be written as a sum of $m$ other unknown functions $f^\dagger_i$ which we will call modes, i.e.,